Albatross (Nepali band): Legacy and influence

 'Albatross also has the unique distinction of being the only band from Nepal to play at the South by Southwest (SXSW) in Austin.
 Their successful tours in the US and other countries are a testament to their reception by the worldwide rock community'.

-'Albatross in not only a legendary rock band from Nepal but has achieved worldwide success and notoriety'.
+'Albatross is not only a legendary rock band from Nepal but has achieved worldwide success and notoriety'.

 The band is largely influenced by Corrosion of Conformity, Alice in Chains, Radiohead, Pantera, Incubus, Megadeth, Tool, Stone Temple Pilots, Soundgarden, RATM, Porcupine Tree.

 Live concerts

 Albatross has toured extensively in Nepal and have performed in packed venues around the world.